-As the most diverse city in the country, Houston and it's food culture provides a wide range of regional and international options for every meal.
-Most notably in our fanatic taco culture.
-Whether you wake up to a couple of breakfast tacos before a day on the town, enjoy a neighborhood taqueria for lunch, or pick up a plate at a lively taco truck after a night out with friends.
+As the most diverse city in the country, Houston and its food culture provide a wide range of regional and international options for every meal.
+Most notable is our fanatic taco culture.
+Whether you wake up to a couple of breakfast tacos before a day on the town, enjoy a neighborhood taqueria for lunch, or pick up a plate at a lively taco truck after a night out with friends, you know you're in Houston if you're eating tacos.
 From authentic to fusion, vegetarian to Tex-Mex, there's always a perfect taco waiting for you.
 Join us on this adventure.
 You’ll thank us later.

-As you enter this brand new eatery in The Heights, there's a phrase of Mexican slang lit up in neon lights that reads “A Toda Madre”.
-Directly translated, this means “To Every Mother”.
-The more appropriate translation is “totally awesome” or “everything is great”.
+As you enter this gorgeous eatery in The Heights, there's a phrase of Mexican slang lit up in neon lights that reads “A Toda Madre.”
+Directly translated, this means “To Every Mother.”
+The more appropriate translation is “totally awesome” or “mind blowing taste bud explosions.”
 You quickly realize that the saying is more of a mission statement.
-From the host to the server, the cooks to the bartender, everyone here works together to provide the best service, cocktails, and most importantly, the cuisine.
+From the host to the server, the cooks to the bartender, everyone here works together to provide the best service, cocktails, and most importantly, food.
 The menu is split into sections labeled tradicionales and experimentales.
 Most items are mesquite-grilled to perfection, complemented with hyper fresh ingredients for a distinctly passionate finish.
-The delicious tacos options include tacos al carbon, al pastor, and fried avocado tacos.
+The delicious taco options include tacos al carbon, al pastor, and fried avocado tacos.

-This quaint taco joint and mezcal bar in the Near Northside has been winning over hearts and stomachs one taco, burger, and mezcal slushie at a time ever since opening earlier this year.
+This quaint taco joint and mezcal bar in the Near Northside has been winning over hearts and stomachs one taco, burger, and mezcal slushie at a time since opening in 2018.
 The flame-kissed fajita tacos provide a juicy meal at any time of day, with smoked pork shoulder and barbacoa also on the menu.
-This cantina opens early for breakfast tacos at 7am, closes at midnight during the week, and keeps the party going until 3am on the weekend.
+This cantina opens early for breakfast tacos at 7 a.m., closes at midnight during the week, and keeps the party going until 3 a.m. on the weekend.

 There's nothing fusion or fancy about this taco spot, just good tacos made by good people.
 Los Gemelos is a taco heaven squeezed into a garage-like complex with a few picnic tables scattered around it.
 The establishment is cash-only and there's always a line, which means it has to be good.
 They offer a large menu of tacos, tortas, and even menudo on the weekends.
 For an authentic taste of Mexico, try the big plate of tacos de bisteck with avocado and queso fresco.